We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 The symptoms of malaria typically develop within 10 days to 4 weeks following the infection.
 In some cases, symptoms may not develop for several months.
 Some malarial parasites can enter the body but will be dormant for long periods of time.

 Common symptoms of malaria include:

 Your doctor will be able to diagnose malaria.
 During your appointment, your doctor will review your health history, including any recent travel to tropical climates.
 A physical exam will also be performed.

 - if your infection is caused by a parasite that’s resistant to certain types of drugs

 - if the disease has caused anemia

 - if the disease has affected your vital organs

-Malaria can cause a number of life-threatening complications that can result in death.
+Malaria can cause a number of life-threatening complications.
 The following may occur:

-You may also want to take extra precautions while traveling.
+Talk to your doctor about long-term prevention if you live in an area where malaria is common.
 Sleeping under a mosquito net may help prevent being bitten by an infected mosquito.
-Covering your skin or using bug sprays containing DEET may also help prevent infection.
+Covering your skin or using bug sprays containing DEET] may also help prevent infection.